George3d6/Confidence-Determination/README.md

 The value to be predicted, `Y = 0 | f(x) < lim1, 1 | lim1 < f(x) < lim2, 2 | lim2 < f(x)`

 lim1 and lim2 will be picked such that, for randomly generate values in X between 1 and 9, the split between the potential values of Y in the dataset is 33/33/33.

-M will be picked such that it can converge on a solution to this equation with some accuracy that's close to perfect.
-Let's say M is a fully connected network with 2 hidden layers of sizes: `[SUM(k for k from 1 to n+1), n+1]`, the need for the added slack in the architecture will become apparent in the next 2 datasets.

 ***